• Faithful emulation of the classic vintage Speak and Spell speech chip

 • Five GROUPS of (3+3) assignable encoders for instant ‘live’ parameter control via 30 virtual encoders

-• Automation capabilities that enable parameters to randomly DRIFT and MORPH between patches
+• Automation capabilities that enable parameters to randomly DRIFT, and MORPH between patches (with lots of modes)

 • Full bidirectional MANUAL MORPH control between any patches with save option at any morph setting

-• Powerful Expression Matrix allows every parameter to respond independently to modwheel, velocity, breath-control,
+• Powerful Expression Matrix allows every parameter (including MIDI clock BPM) to respond independently to modwheel,

-• Unique modulation blocks that mix twin waveforms selected from over 30 different wave shapes and signal sources each
+• Unique modulation blocks that mix twin waveforms selected from ~40 different wave shapes and signal sources each

 • Extensive randomisation possibilities with undo